Home » Water Filtration » RO Filtration » WHAT IS REVERSE OSMOSIS & HOW DOES IT WORK?

 Who Invented Reverse Osmosis?

-Reverse osmosis was first discovered in 1748 by French researcher Jean-Antoine Nollet.
+Reverse osmosis was first discovered in 1748 by French physicist and researcher Jean-Antoine Nollet.
 Nollet was able to reproduce the effect of reverse osmosis by filtering water through a pig’s bladder.
 The bladder, in this case, worked as a semi-permeable membrane.
-However, his research didn’t gain enough interest for nearly 200 hundred years until when a renewed interest in reverse osmosis started up in the 1940s.
+However, his research didn’t gain much interest until the 1940s.

 In short, reverse osmosis was a means to provide clean drinking water to areas with very little natural freshwater but an abundance of saltwater.